 Training after the age of 40

-Getting into the ’40s is getting into a beautiful decade.
-When we reach this age, we already have a long way to go.
-We have headed, have accumulated experience, and have some perspective on the circumstances surrounding us.
+Getting into the 40s is getting into a beautiful decade.
+We already have a long way to go when we reach this age.
+We have a direction, have accumulated experience, and have some perspective on the circumstances surrounding us.

-It is this perspective that helps us realize that we are at a critical moment in life.
-You want to feel young, look young and make the most of the signs of aging.
+This perspective helps us realize that we are at a critical moment in life.
+You want to feel young, look young, and make the most of the signs of aging.

 And we don’t mean wrinkles, but those signs you notice in your physiology as the years go by.